 From 2013 Catherine will be managing a new programme of activities for the Council which aim to engage wider and more diverse audiences, as set out in the objectives of its Strategic Plan.
 Catherine joined the Council in 2005 as its Communications Manager and prior to this was Science Policy Advisor at the Institute of Biology.

 Sarah joined the Secretariat in November 2008 to work on external affairs activities with the aim of raising awareness and promoting discussion of the Council’s work.
-Prior to this she worked in development at the Royal Institution of Great Britain.
-Sarah has a Masters Degree in Science, Culture and Communication from the University of Bath.
+Prior to this she worked in development at the Royal Institution of Great Britain and completed a Masters Degree in Science, Culture and Communication at the University of Bath.

 Ranveig joined the Secretariat in May 2012 to support external affairs activities with the aim of raising awareness and promoting discussion of the Council’s work.
-Prior to this she managed communications at the International Action Network on Small Arms (IANSA).
-Ranveig has a BA in Development Studies and International Relations from London Metropolitan University.
+Prior to this she managed communications at the International Action Network on Small Arms (IANSA) and completed a BA in Development Studies and International Relations at London Metropolitan University.

 Kate undertakes research to support the Council’s work and contributes to the drafting of reports.
 She also monitors developments in areas of interest to the Council.
 Prior to joining the Secretariat, Kate completed an MA in Medical Ethics and Law at King’s College London.